Published online Aug 28, 2021. doi: 10.13105/wjma.v9.i4.353

 Published online: August 28, 2021

-Literature searches based on publications in English up to September 30, 2020 identified studies of at least 100 individuals, carried out in Europe, Israel, America and Australasia, and unrestricted to those with specific other diseases, and providing information relating smoking to various COVID-related endpoints.
-Fixed-effect and random-effects meta-analyses were conducted for combinations of index of smoking, endpoint, population and level of adjustment with heterogeneity studied by level of adjustment, study location, and other factors.
+Studies were identified from publications in English up to 30 September, 2020 involving at least 100 individuals, carried out in Europe, Israel, America or Australasia, not restricted to those with specific other diseases, and providing information relating smoking to various COVID-related endpoints.
+Meta-analyses were carried out for combinations of population and endpoint, with variation studied by smoking definition, adjustment level and other factors.